Phileosopher/commonplace/lawsaxioms.md

 Hume's Law - No statement of "what is" can ever describe "what ought to be".

+Kidlin's Law - Writing down a problem clearly and specifically solves half of it.

 Kranzberg's Second Law of Technology - Inventions create needs.
 Inverts the proverb, "needs create inventions".

 Lem's Law - Most people don't read, reading isn't understanding, and understanding isn't remembering.